Sir Boateng

 • How to install all TM1 Laptop drivers

 The driver transistor collector terminals (pins 13 and 12) are linked together and connected to the +8V rail (output of the 7808).
-Pin 14 and 15 of the IC provide two 50Hz pulse trains that are 180 degrees out of phase.
+Pin 14 and 15 of the IC provide two 50Hz pulse trains 180 degrees out of phase.

 This 250W PWM inverter circuit causes current flows from the +12V source (labelled a) through the lower half of the transformer primary and sinks to the ground via transistors Q7, Q8, and Q9, and the induced voltage at the T2 secondary contributes to the lower half cycle of the 220V output waveform.